Cub Scout Pinewood Derby

 Pack 334 Champions

-Pack 334 has been holding a Pinewood Derby since the unit was formed in 1993.
-Unfortunately, we do not have records of all of our winners; if you know of an award winner that is not listed, please Contact Us.
+Pack 334 has held a Pinewood Derby since the unit was formed in 1993.
+Unfortunately, we do not have records of all of our winners; if you know of an award winner who is not listed, please contact us.

 About the Pinewood Derby

 The Pinewood Derby is a racing event for Cub Scout Pack 334.
 Cub Scouts, with the help of parents, build their cars from wood from kits supplied by the Pack.
-Awards are given for First, Second, and Third Place, as well as Best Gas Mileage, in races.
-All cars are also judged for Creative Awards including Most Unusual, Most Colorful, Most Detailed, Best Design, Best Display.
-Parents and siblings are also invited to create their cars to compete in our separate Family Race.
+In races, awards are given for First, Second, and Third Place, as well as Best Gas Mileage.
+All cars are also judged for Creative Awards, including Most Unusual, Most Colorful, Most Detailed, Best Design, and Best Display.
+Parents and siblings are also invited to create their own cars to compete in our separate family race.

-Each Cub Scout wishing to participate is given an official kit including instructions, a block of wood made of pine, four plastic wheels, and four nails.
-Kits are usually handed out in early winter and the race is usually held in late winter or early spring.
+Each Cub Scout wishing to participate is given an official kit, which includes instructions, a block of pine wood, four plastic wheels, and four nails.
+Kits are usually handed out in early winter, and the race is usually held in late winter or early spring.

 Race Format